study-radar/study-radar-backend/README.md

 If you are getting authentication failed when typing in your password to the command line, try adding the `-U postgres` flag.

+## Resetting the database
+To reset the database do
+`psql -f studyradar.sql`

 ## Other notes

 This project is the Final Project for UCLA's CS35L Software Construction course.
 Please feel free to fork and adjust to your needs/wants.